RuiyuZ/Fake-News-Detection/README.md

    - Decision Tree Classifier
    - Linear SVM Classifier

    Each of the extracted features was used in all of the classifiers.
 Once fitting the model, we compared the f1 score and checked the confusion matrix.
 To view the performance of each classifier easily, we plot the confusion matrix with matplotlib and save the result in the folder /plots.

+ - The plots/ folder that contains 4 folders for each classifier and inside which contains the plots of confusion matrix of each feature

 The files that have a main method than can be executed are: